AbbyEeninkwinkel/host_probe/README.md

 Enjoy this easy tunable idea.<br>
-It's a simple remote fact collector. <br>
+It's a simple remote fact collector, a probe. <br>
 No stress due to it's relative simplicity and endless tuning possibilities.<br>
 The probe doesn't write anything to the disks of your hosts, requires only a minimal level of authorization required for your probes and it cleany show up in the log files.<br>